 Man dead and teenager fighting for life after stabbing at skate park

-A man is dead and a teenage boy is in a critical condition in hospital after they were stabbed at a Northampton skate park.
+A man has died and a teenage boy remains in critical condition after both were stabbed at a skate park in Northampton.

-Northamptonshire Police began a murder investigation after emergency services were called to the park in Ringway in the Briar Hill area on Wednesday following reports that two people had been stabbed "during an altercation".
+Northamptonshire Police have opened a murder investigation after emergency crews responded Wednesday to reports of a stabbing “during an altercation” at the park on Ringway in the Briar Hill area.

 Bookmark popover